 You can also enable a free Let’s Encrypt certificate for your domain/subdomain, so that you have the web server running over https:// as well.

-Start the web server for a test on the right port that you just created the project with:
+Start the web server for a test with the port from the previous command.
+We use port 31602 as an example:

 Now open http://www.your_domain.com/ with your browser, and you should be able to see your test pages.
 Stop the server with CTRL+C. Run:

 Step 4 – Making an executable for the WebApps supervisor